vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development/_index.md

 This learning path will provide you with foundational knowledge around modern, cloud native software development with Spring and Tanzu Application Service (TAS).

 It has been initially conceived as pre-work to get the most of an application-related software development engagement with Tanzu Labs.
-However, we found this learning path highly effective in building up your Spring Boot, cloud native, and TAS skills without any Tanzu Labs service engagement.
+However, we also find this learning path highly effective without service engagement.

 ## Who is this learning path for?

-This learning path is mainly for software engineers and other members of the technical development team involved in a Tanzu Labs engagement.
+This learning path is for software engineers and architects interested in quickly ramping up their cloud native skills with Spring Boot.

 ## What you will learn